Lorenzo-Protocol/lorenzo-relayer/README.md

 ## Building

-In order to build the vigilante,
+In order to build the lrzrelayer,
 ```shell
 make build
 ```